Collection Development Plan

 The library’s Laptop Collection currently houses 47 Acer Chromebooks, 37 Lenovo Laptops, and 6 MacBook Pros for students to check out.
 Patrons can check out their device for up to 30 days and they are eligible for renewal.
 All laptops are due back at the end of the semester during which they were checked out.
 Devices can be reserved in advance by completing the Rental Request Form.
 Walk-ins are also accepted.
 All check-outs are handled on a first-come, first-served basis.

 Patrons are responsible for the cost of replacing any laptop device that is returned with damages considered beyond normal wear and tear.
-The extent of the damage is evaluated by the Director of Library Services in conjunction with the Greensboro College IT department.
+The extent of the damage is evaluated by the Library Director in conjunction with the Greensboro College IT department.

 Committees & groups